 Cheyletiella may be strongly suspected based on the signs and symptoms, so even if the mites can't be found, your vet may still recommend treating for Cheyletiella.
 Trial treatment is a good way to rule out Cheyletiella before moving on to investigate other causes of skin problems, which can be difficult to sort out.

 There are several options for treating Cheyletiella, and your vet will recommend a treatment appropriate for your pet and household situation.
 In addition to treating the pet, the household environment (floors, bedding, toys, etc.) must be treated as well.
-Your vet can offer advice on treatment of the home environment.
+Your vet can offer advice on appropriate treatment of the home environment.

-All pets in the home should be treated at the same time, as it is possible for them to carry Cheyletiella without showing symptoms.
+All pets in the home should be treated at the same time, as it is possible for them to carry Cheyletiella mites without showing symptoms.
 Treatment options include:

 Cheyletiella infestations on people are self-limiting since the mites won't reproduce on humans.
 Symptoms on people should resolve once mites are cleared from the household pets.